vileider/year2_fixed/guests_notes/developer_round_table.md

     conte@adobe.com
     -software engineer at adobe

-Distraction:
+brief about distraction:
 Barnaby said he has got focusing time.
 James is focusing whole team on one topic
 Simone said he is struggling with distraction as well

-Chat gpt:
-James said that
+brief about CI/CD:

-Simone said that they use tool called jidoka as a pipeline with tests.
+Simone said that they use tool called jidoka as a pipeline with tests. automation that automatically fixes issues is named “Jidoka”.

 Simone: code coverage - after completing test you know that the code is legit 100%.

 Simone: integration test is when code is touching interface or database.
-We use test cointainer to test it in database
+We use test container to test it in database

 TDD:
 Barnaby: it is important but it is not possible to implement it everywhere.